Tunneling of bosonic qubits under local dephasing through microscopic approach: Derivation of the master equation

-Here, $g_0$ is an overall coupling constant, representing the global strength of the system-environment interaction.
-Now that we have this, we can compute the evolution due to the deformation Hamiltonian.
-To explicitly compute this contribution, we make use the Baker-Campbell-Hausdorff (BCH) formula \cite{scully1997quantum}, leading us to
+leaving the system part of the operator unaffected.
+Having this, we can compute the evolution due to the deformation Hamiltonian.
+To explicitly compute this contribution, we make use of the Baker-Campbell-Hausdorff (BCH) formula \cite{scully1997quantum}, leading us to